LOCUS: LOcalization with Channel Uncertainty and Sporadic Energy: Results

 $AutoEnc$ has $66.30$ and $52.30$ degree $E_{DoA}$ for DCASE and LargeSet, respectively which is better than $corrupt$ but still $36.73-57.93\%$ more than when all information is present.
 The imputation targeted for Acoustic signals, $SoundSieve$ improves performance over both $corrupt$ and $AutoEnc$ by reducing the $E_{DoA}$ to $61.40$ and $43.42$ degree which is still $31.59-49.33\%$ lower than when all information is present.

-On the contrary, \Sys uses the information estimation, recovers the missing features, and reduces $E_{DoA}$ to $36.90$ and $28.62$ degree.
+On the contrary, \Sys, recovers the missing features, and reduces $E_{DoA}$ to $36.90$ and $28.62$ degree.
 Which is a $13.95 - 76.72\%$ improvement over all the baselines on DCASE. \Sys also outperforms all the compared baselines $32.55- 67.04\%$ on LargeSet.

 \textbf{Evaluation on Retrained SSL Network} Figure \ref{comp_dcase_dl} compares all retrained baselines with the proposed \Sys model.
 Retraining the models with corrupted data improves their overall performance compared to pre-trained models.
 Although retrained models such as $HotDeck$, $Mean$, and $ReTrain$ reduce $E_{DoA}$, their error rates remain $8.33 - 29.03\%$ higher than when full information is available on DCASE and $29.26 - 24.86\%$ on LargeSet.
 Further retrained models, $AutoEnc$ and $SoundSeive$, achieve an additional reduction in $E_{DoA}$ by $2.08 - 9.43\%$, yet they still perform $16.98 - 6.38\%$ worse than fully informed DCASE and $37.18 - 33.33\%$ worse on LargeSet.
 By contrast, \Sys leverages mutual information across multiple channels, recovering performance by $15.19\%$ on DCASE and $24.13\%$ on LargeSet, respectively.